 There are two ways to get to Culebra; by air or by sea.
 Please note: Culebra Divers does NOT provide transportation to/from the mainland or Vieques.
 Our dive trips start at 9:00AM and therefore, it is best to fly in, or arrive a day in advance.
 The ferry is a real challenge and it is a great unknown even if you get in line several hours before departure and get tickets (it is nearly impossible to make secure advance reservations).
 The flights to Culebra are on small airplanes and they book up fast, so call and make a flight reservation early.

 Due to our 48 hour cancellation policy, we strongly discourage same day ferry transportation plans.
 Flying, or arriving a at least a day in advance is recommended.
 The flights to Culebra (CPX) originate out of San Juan International (SJU), Isle Grande (SIG), Ceiba (RVR), and Vieques (VQS) airports.
 The fares range from $50 to $150 each way depending on which airport you choose and get you here in literally minutes compared to potentially an hour or more by ferry.
 Keep in mind that these are low altitude flights, so although some opt to fly from Culebra to the mainland prior to the expiration of the no-fly countdown on their computer, we recommend you adhere to the current DAN guidelines of at least 12 hours after a single dive and at least 18 hours after multiple dives or multiple days of diving.
+An option our customers frequently choose: fly over to Culebra and take the ferry back to mainland Puerto Rico.

 For customers staying in Culebra for several days, the ferry is an option if you are arriving at least one day in a advance of your scheduled dive trip.